whatheheckisthis/Save-A-Life/README.md

 In the output image, you can see the detected objects highlighted with masks and bounding boxes.
 This visualization demonstrates how our system identifies and segments objects in various driving scenarios.

 Objective Conclusion
 The integration of Mask R-CNN with our HMM framework represents a significant advancement in our approach to road safety.
-By accurately detecting and segmenting objects in real time, our system can provide actionable insights to improve driver assistance technologies.
+By accurately detecting and segmenting objects in real-time, our system can provide actionable insights to improve driver assistance technologies.

 We believe this demonstration showcases the potential of our technology and its value in enhancing road safety and driving experience.

-For further details or questions about our implementation, [please contact us](saldevs.team@gmail.com)
+For further details or questions about our implementation, [please contact us]([www.savealife.co.nz](https://savealife.co.nz/)